uselotus/lotus-docs/docs/metering/creating-metrics.md

 2. **Continuous**

-   The key difference between a counter and continuous metric is what the events represent.
+   The key difference between a counter and a continuous metric is what the events represent.
 Whereas in a counter we aggregate over the events, in a continuous, the events are simply informing us about updates to some underlying state.
 For example, the number of seats currently active, or the storage currently in use.
 We don't actually aggregate over the events themselves, but rather over the state that they represent

 3. **Rate**

    Rate metrics are very similar to counter metrics.
-Whereas counter metrics aggregate over events that occur in a billing period, a rate keeps track of windowed time periods of finer grnaularity than teh entire billing period.
+Whereas counter metrics aggregate over events that occur in a billing period, a rate keeps track of windowed time periods of finer granularity than the entire billing period.
 For example, if you were running a database company, your monthly plan might include a rate metric that represents the number of database inserts per minute.

 ### Aggregation Metrics

 Defining an aggregation metric starts with defining the `metric_name`(display name for your metric) and `event_name`, the name of events that will be used to calculate the metric.
 For more details about how to log events and how to pass in an event name, please refer to the [Logging Events](./logging-events.mdx) section.

-Next define the aggregation type.
+Next, define the aggregation type.
 To pick an aggregation type, think about how you want to pass in usage information as events into Lotus.
 Many of the aggregation types depend on you passing in certain key/value pairs in the properties.

 The allowed aggregation metrics are: